Inch (band): History

 Inch was formed in 1992 by Michael "Stimy" Steinman, Jeff Reese, Dave Hepler, and Michael Paprocki.
 Steinman sang lead vocals and played rhythm guitar, Hepler was on drums, Reese was on bass, and Paprocki sang backup vocals and played lead guitar.
 Steinman was the former lead singer of Sub Society, a band that achieved notoriety by being featured in several H-Street skateboarding videos and with the single "A Whole Lot Less."
 Hepler formerly was the lead vocalist for Helicopter, a nominally significant contributor to the early '90s San Diego sound.
+The band initially went through a variety of names until they decided on "Grinch".
+Although Reese and Paprocki had screen-printed numerous promotional stickers, they soon found out that another band was already named Grinch; thus, they cut the first two letters of the word, and settled on "Inch" as the band's name.

-Prior to recording in the studio, Reese was replaced on bass by Christopher "Pippin" Spanninga.
-In July 1993, Inch toured the Southwest opening for Frank Black.
-Around the same time, they released their first single, "Oxidizer", on the independent label Redemption Records.
+The band self-released an untitled demo cassette in 1992, which featured five songs.
+Around the same time, Reese was replaced on bass by Christopher "Pippin" Spanninga.
+The band officially released their first single, "Oxidizer", in early 1993 on the independent label Redemption Records.
+In July 1993, Inch toured the west coast of the US opening for Frank Black.
 Afterwards, the band was signed to the major label Atlantic Records, and was then moved onto the Seed Records imprint.
 The band's debut album, Stresser, was released in the spring of 1994 on Seed Records.
 A music video was filmed for the lead single "Linger".
 Paprocki was fired from the band not long after.
-The stripped-down three-piece, with Steinman taking over lead guitar, spent the summer touring the United States as part of a "Pre-Palooza" night-before Lollapalooza package that included Failure and fellow San Diego band Rust.
+The stripped-down three-piece, with Steinman taking over lead guitar, spent the summer touring the US as part of a "Pre-Palooza" night-before Lollapalooza package that included Failure, Sponge, and fellow San Diego band Rust.

 Seed Records went out of business in 1995, around the same time that Inch had almost finished their second album; thus, the album was instead released on Atlantic Records.
 The album, titled DOT Class "C", was released by Atlantic Records in 1996.
-The release was short-lived as the band was dropped shortly afterwards, and the album was deleted from the label's catalog.
+The song "For Duty and Humanity" from the album was featured on the soundtrack of the 1996 comedy film Flirting With Disaster and was included in the Foundation Skateboards video Duty Now for the Future.
+The album's release was short-lived as the band was dropped by Atlantic Records shortly afterwards, and the album was deleted from the label's catalog.
 After performing on the album and participating during a short tour, bass player Spanninga abruptly quit the band after a show at Moe's in Seattle.
 The band completed the remaining tour dates with Steinman performing solo acoustically.
 On their return home the band hired bass player Kristian Dunn.
 DOT Class "C" was re-released by Cargo Music/Headhunter Records on CD and on Goldenrod Records/Trademark Records on LP in 1997, limited to a run of 750, with hand-silkscreened art by Drive Like Jehu singer and artist Rick Froberg.
-The song "For Duty and Humanity" from the album was featured on the soundtrack of the 1996 comedy film Flirting With Disaster and was included in the Foundation Skateboards video Duty Now for the Future.